Ben Macintyre: Career

 In 2022 his book Colditz: Prisoners of the Castle was released, a history of the German prison and its inhabitants, mostly British POWs.
 The book received generally favorable reviews.

+In 2024, Viking published Macintyre's The Siege about the Iranian Embassy siege in London in 1980.
+It was also announced that the book will be adapted for television by the show-runner of Slow Horses.

 Personal life

-He has three children and is divorced from the writer and documentary maker Kate Muir.
+Macintyre has three children and is divorced from the writer and documentary maker Kate Muir.

 Documentaries

-Five of his books have been made into documentaries for the BBC:
+Five of Macintyre's books have been made into documentaries for the BBC: